onyx-platform/onyx-peer-http-query/README.md

 ### HTTP Server

-lib-onyx exposes an HTTP server to service replica and cluster queries across languages.
+This library exposes an HTTP server to service replica and cluster queries across languages.

 To use it, add onyx-peer-http-query to your dependencies:
 ```